aws/eks-anywhere/docs/content/en/docs/getting-started/airgapped/airgap-steps.md

       The `copy packages` command uses the credentials in your docker config file.
 So you must `docker login` to the source registries and the destination registry before running the command.

+      When using self-signed certificates for your registry, you should run with the `--dst-insecure` command line argument to indicate skipping TLS verification while copying curated packages.

       ```bash
       eksctl anywhere copy packages \
         ${REGISTRY_MIRROR_URL}/curated-packages \